Noa-Patchornik/SuperMario-Maze/README.md

 GUI Components
 MazeDisplayer.java: Custom component that renders the maze visually.
 MyViewController.java / MyView.fxml / MainStyle.css: Defines the graphical user interface, styled to look like classic Super Mario.
-CSS Styling: Elements are themed with Mario colors (e.g., blue, red, yellow), fonts, and icons for a playful appearance.
+CSS Styling: Icons from the Super-Mario game for a playful appearance.

 Utility and Configuration
 Configurations.java: Manages configurations across the application.